-Service Based Link Selection with Multiple Interfaces on Each End
+Example - Service-Based Link Selection with Multiple Interfaces on Each End

-In the following scenario, the local and peer Security Gateways each have three external interfaces available for VPN.
+In the following scenario, the local and peer Security Gateways each have three external interfaces available for VPN - eth0, eth1, and eth2.

+To use all three external interfaces and distribute the VPN traffic between the available VPN links, configure these settings on each Security Gateway:

+- 1. In the IP Selection by Remote Peer section: - a.
+Select Using probing.
+Link redundancy mode. - b.
+Select Load Sharing. - 2.
+In the Outgoing Route Selection section:

+Select Route based probing.

-To utilize all three external interfaces and distribute the VPN traffic among the available links, Link Selection Load Sharing and Route based probing should be enabled.
-To control your bandwidth use, dedicate one or more links to a specific service or services using Service Based Link Selection.
-In this scenario, interfaces eth0 and eth1 of both Security Gateways are dedicated to SIP traffic.
-SIP traffic is distributed between eth0 and eth1.
-All other traffic is routed through eth2.
+To control your bandwidth use, dedicate one or more links to a specific service or services using Service-Based Legacy Link Selection.

+In this scenario, the interfaces $\tt eth0$ and $\tt eth1$ of both Security Gateways are dedicated to SIP traffic.

+SIP traffic is distributed between the interfaces eth0 and eth1.
+All other traffic is routed through the interface eth2.

-If either the link through eth0 or the link through eth1 stops responding to RDP probing, SIP traffic will fail over to the other SIP interface.
-If the link through eth2 stops responding to RDP probing, all traffic will be routed though eth0 or eth1.
+If either the link through the interface eth0 or the link through the interface eth1 stops responding to RDP probing, SIP traffic will fail over to the other SIP interface (eth1 or eth0, respectively).

+If the link through the interface eth2 stops responding to RDP probing, all traffic will be routed though the interface eth0 or the interface eth1.

-Service Based Link Selection with Two Interfaces on One End.
+Example - Service-Based Link Selection with Two Interfaces on One End

-In the following scenario, the local Security Gateway has two external interfaces available for VPN traffic.
-The peer Security Gateway has a single external interface for VPN traffic.
+- The local Security Gateway has two external interfaces available for VPN traffic eth0 and eth1. - The peer Security Gateway has a single external interface for VPN traffic.

+To use all external interfaces and distribute the VPN traffic between the available VPN links, configure these settings on the local Security Gateway "London_GW":

+- 1. In the IP Selection by Remote Peer section: - a.
+Select Using probing.
+Link redundancy mode. - b.
+Select Load Sharing. - 2.
+In the Outgoing Route Selection section:

+Select Route based probing.

-To utilize all external interfaces and distribute the VPN traffic among the available links, Link Selection Load Sharing and Route based probing should be enabled on the local Security Gateway, London\GW.
-To control your bandwidth use, dedicate interface eth1 of the local Security Gateway to HTTP and FTP traffic using Service Based Link Selection.
-The local Security Gateway will route outgoing HTTP and FTP connections through interface eth1.
-All other traffic, not HTTP or FTP, will be routed through eth0.
+To control your bandwidth use, dedicate the interface eth1 of the local Security Gateway to HTTP and FTP traffic.

+The local Security Gateway will route outgoing HTTP and FTP connections through the interface eth1.

+All other traffic, not HTTP or FTP, will be routed through the interface eth0.

 In this scenario, HTTP and FTP traffic should not fail over.
-HTTP and FTP traffic should only be routed through interface eth1, even if the link through interface eth1 stops responding to RDP probing.
-This is configured by specifying the dont\failover flag.
+HTTP and FTP traffic should only be routed through the interface eth1, even if the link through the interface eth1 stops responding to RDP probing.
+This is configured by specifying the string "dont_failover" when editing the \$FWDIR/conf/vpn service based routing.conf file.

-The Service Based Link Selection configuration file for this environment should appear as follows:
+The Service-Based Legacy Link Selection configuration file for this environment should look like this: